clojurewerkz/legacy-blog/source/_posts/2013-01-23-pantomime-1-dot-5-0-is-released.markdown

  * [Langohr](http://clojurerabbitmq.info), a Clojure client for RabbitMQ that embraces the AMQP 0.9.1 model
  * [Quartzite](http://clojurequartz.info), a powerful scheduling library

 and several others.
-If you like Monger, you may also like [our other projects](http://clojurewerkz.org).
+If you like Pantomime, you may also like [our other projects](http://clojurewerkz.org).

 Let us know what you think [on Twitter](http://twitter.com/clojurewerkz) or on the [Clojure mailing list](https://groups.google.com/group/clojure).